-12 Character Meals at Walt Disney World ranked for Adults
+12 Character Meals for Adults: Disney World Adults Only

-From Best Adult Experience to Worst Adult Experience
+Disney World Adults Only: From Best Experience to Worst

 1. Bon Voyage Breakfast at Trattoria al Forno on the Boardwalk

 Why adults love it: Trattoria al Forno’s breakfast setting is much smaller than other character meals meaning it is much quieter.
 The more people, the more noise…its just science.
-Visiting this smaller breakfast means that your dining experience will remain a dining experience, which is ideal for the Disney loving adult.
+Visiting this smaller breakfast means that your dining experience will remain a dining experience, which is ideal for a Disney World adults only experience.
 The menu at Trattoria is also a little bit more inspired than the regular Disney breakfast menus.
 From pancakes with seasonal compote, to smoked salmon, to frittatas and even breakfast calzones, the menu here is a nice change of pace from ordinary character dining.
 Finally, each character at the Bon Voyage Breakfast has their own introduction followed by a generous space of time before the next character is introduced.
 Introducing them this way adds a calmer approach to the character chaos.